wonarii/CART210-glossary/keywords/User.md

 Users interact with technology in various ways, including navigating interfaces, inputting commands, providing data, and receiving outputs.
 Therefore, user experience (UX) and User Interface (UI) play a crucial role in the success of a product or service.
 It is important to consider the end-user experience during the developing of the products and services.[^IntuitMailchimp24EndUser]

 [^TheStateOfTheArtInEndUser]: Ko, Andrew J.; Abraham, Robin; Beckwith, Laura; Blackwell, Alan; Burnett, Margaret; Erwig, Martin; Scaffidi, Chris; Lawrance, Joseph; Lieberman, Henry; Myers, Brad; Rosson, Mary Beth; Rothermel, Gregg; Shaw, Mary; Wiedenbeck, Susan.
 2011.
-"The State of the Art in End-User Software Engineering": 1–44. https://web.media.mit.edu/~lieber/Publications/End-User-Software-Engineering.pdf)
+"The State of the Art in End-User Software Engineering": 1–44.
+Accessed January 28. https://web.media.mit.edu/~lieber/Publications/End-User-Software-Engineering.pdf)

 [^Chinel23Whatisuser]: Chinel glossar.
 2023 “What Is User?
 Definition, Types and Role”.
 Accessed January 27. https://chisellabs.com/glossary/what-is-user/